flutter/website/src/_includes/docs/install/test-drive/vscode.md

 ### Run your sample Flutter app

-Run your example application on your desktop platform, in Chrome, in an iOS simulator, or Android emulator.
+Run your example application on your desktop platform, in the Chrome web browser, in an iOS simulator, or Android emulator.

-{{site.alert.secondary}}
-  Though you can deploy your app to the web, don't choose that target for this tutorial.
-  The web target doesn't support hot reload at this time.
-{{site.alert.end}}

 1. Open the Command Palette.